THE TWO POPES

 BY ANTHONY McCARTEN

-On February 11th 2020, the Catholic Church will have been functioning under two living Popes for eight years, the first time since 1415 and a situation which goes against the infallibility of the position.
+By February 2020, the Catholic Church found it had been functioning under two living Popes for eight years, the first time since 1415 and a situation which goes against the infallibility of the position.
 Anthony McCarten, himself brought up in an unquestioning strong Catholic family, scrutinises the premise for this unique situation with a fascinating and compelling voice as author.
-The Netflix feature film of the same name with Sir Anthony Hopkins and Jonathan Pryce accompanies the publication of this book - enrichening the experience and making this a great choice for book clubbers.
+The Netflix feature film of the same name with Sir Anthony Hopkins and Jonathan Pryce accompanied the publication of this book when it first broadcast - and continues to enrich the experience for book clubbers.
 So maybe suggest this in a TV & book choice?

 In the book, McCarten presents the 'back stories' to both Popes with an enthralling and finely researched understanding.
 He explores how Pope Francis walks the tightrope of establishing his mark under the shadows of another living Pope, considering the legacy of his predecessor.
 The former pope, Joseph Ratzinger (Pope Benedict XVI) was a highly traditional theologian who was tasked to reform the Church with a strict conservative doctrine whilst retaining and enjoying the papal pomp of Rome.
 McCarten presents the stark contrast of both Popes, Ratzinger a talented German academic and Pope Francis a liberal down-to-earth Jesuit reformer from Argentina who prefers simpler pleasures and less ceremony.
 Both are highly intelligent men but with totally opposing views and styles of leadership.
 The story of their co-existence is riveting and brilliantly told.